-Q 414: Refer to the photo of the BPL card above and record the number mentioned under "Card Number".
-Ask the respondent to show the BPL card and record its number in the given boxes.
+Q 414: Refer to the photo of the BPL card in this manual and record the number mentioned under "Card Number" Ask the respondent to show the BPL card and record its number in the given boxes.
 In case the card is not shown or is not available then "999" is to be mentioned in the first 3 boxes.